Financial Aid Overview

 Each year the school receives many requests for financial aid.
 These applications are reviewed in a fair and equitable manner by the Financial Aid Committee.
 The committee strives to allocate available funds to best ensure a student body which will enrich the educational experience of all Phelps students.

 No applicant will be denied admission because they have applied for financial assistance.
 Due to limited school resources, however, we are unable to fund every admitted student who might qualify for aid.
-For those ineligible for financial assistance, tuition plans (link to plan) may be available.
+For those ineligible for financial assistance, tuition plans may be available.
 Grants are made without regard to race, color or ethnic origin.

 The Phelps School uses a standardized needs assessment method developed by Educational Testing Service (ETS) on behalf of the National Association of Independent Schools (NAIS).
 All applications are processed first by the School and Student Service for Financial Aid (SSS) and then by The Phelps School.
 The Financial Aid Committee reviews the Parents’ Financial Statement (PFS) as evaluated by SSS, and a copy of the family’s Federal Income Tax Return Form 1040.
 At times, other supporting documents and information may be requested.